NaseerAkbari/ME/README.md

-holla, this is something new!
+holla, this is something new!\n the global configuration edited.